maker0101/Todoist_Clone/README.md

 ### Data management 🗄

-Automatic database cleanups missing (e.g. when project or user is deleted).
+Automatic database cleanups are currently missing (e.g. when project or user is deleted).

 ### Accessibility ♿

-Due to time constraints, no extra efforts have been put into making this project more accessible.
+No extra efforts have been put into making this project more accessible.
 For a production ready app, adding aria roles and keyboard support would go a long way into making the app more accessible.

 ### Testing 🧪